react-knowledgeable/notes/content/event-flow.md

 ## Discussions

+Popup discussions around the organization of RK

+### Prep discussion before the first meetup

+ken & wei, july 18 2019

 Other meetups have their own style of hosting.
 As an example, ReactJS has roughly no hosting.
-SingaporeCSS has very a hosting in a very local vibe.
+SingaporeCSS has a hosting in a very local vibe.
 However, we don't have to be the same, can consider as reference.

 We've been doing well with all the prep / interviews with speakers etc. We definitely will be very nervous for the first few times and it's ok.
 I think in the long run we'll relax and have our vibes up.